 Shushannah joined Watsi on November 25th, 2014.
-Five years ago, Shushannah became the 980th member to automatically support a new Watsi patient every month.
-Since then, 5,028 more people have become monthly donors!
-Shushannah's most recent donation traveled 8,800 miles to support Nget, a factory worker from Cambodia, to fund surgery to restore his hearing.
+Six years ago, Shushannah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Shushannah's most recent donation traveled 8,500 miles to support Francis, a 48-year-old street seller from Kenya, to fund fracture repair surgery.

 Shushannah has funded healthcare for 81 patients in 9 countries.